MattMcFarland/grunt-bumtemp/README.md

 # grunt-bumtemp

-> Backbone, Underscore, and Marionette template engine.
-Combines a bunch of html files, then creates one html file with each wrapped in <script type="text-template" id=FILENAME(without ext)></script>
+> Backbone, Underscore, Marionette Template Engine wraps html files in script tags and concats them to one file.

 ## Getting Started
 This plugin requires Grunt.